Miles Ahead (album): Background

+Recording and composition

 Evans combined the ten pieces that make up the album into a suite, each flowing into the next without interruption; the only exception to this rule was on the title track since it was placed last on side A (this has been corrected on the CD versions).
 Davis is the only soloist on Miles Ahead, which features a large ensemble consisting of sixteen woodwind and brass players.
 Art Taylor played drums on the sessions and the then current Miles Davis Quintet member Paul Chambers was the bassist.

-A fifth recording date involved Davis alone (re-)recording material to cover or patch mistakes or omissions in his solos using overdubbing.
+The album was originally recorded at Columbia's 30th Street Studio on May 6, 10, 23 and 27, 1957.
+On August 22, 1957, Davis re-recorded material to cover or patch mistakes or omissions in his solos using overdubbing.
 The fact that this album was originally produced in mono makes these inserted overdubbings rather obvious in the new stereo setting.